-The Day the Rolling Stones Played Their First Show
+60 Years Ago: The Rolling Stones Play Their First Live Show

-In the early '60s, the Marquee Club in London was the center of the universe for British devotees to electric blues music.
-Early progenitors like Cyril Davies and Alexis Korner held sway and hosted an array of jams with an ever-revolving melange of musicians and vocalists.
-On July 12, 1963, a new band called the Rolling Stones, billed as the Rollin' Stones, mounted the Marquee's stage and took their first step on the road to eventual superstardom.
+The Marquee Club in London was the center of the universe for British devotees to electric blues music in the early '60s.
+Progenitors like Cyril Davies and Alexis Korner held sway, hosting an array of jams with an ever-revolving melange of musicians and vocalists.

-They rehearsed for a while at the Bricklayer Arms playing favorite tracks by Muddy Waters, Howlin’ Wolf, Chuck Berry and Bo Diddley until July 12, when they found out that Alexis Korner had booked an appearance the BBC’s Jazz Club radio program. leaving an open slot that night at the Marquee.
-Needing an act to fill, the club promoter Harold Pendleton turned to the six young men who at that point still didn’t have a name.
-In a rush they decided to name themselves the Rollin’ Stones after the Muddy Waters song; a name that pianist Ian Stewart hated.
+They rehearsed for a while at the Bricklayer Arms playing favorite tracks by Muddy Waters, Howlin’ Wolf, Chuck Berry and Bo Diddley until July 12, when they found out that Alexis Korner had booked an appearance on the BBC’s Jazz Club radio program, leaving an open slot that night at the Marquee.
+Needing an act to fill in, club promoter Harold Pendleton turned to the six young men who at that point still didn’t have a name.
+In a rush they decided to name themselves the Rollin’ Stones after the Muddy Waters song; a name that pianist Stewart hated.